osrf/mbari_wec/docs/docs/Tutorials/Install/Install_source.md

 1. [Install](https://docs.ros.org/en/jazzy/Installation/Ubuntu-Install-Debs.html) ROS 2 Jazzy

-    MBARI WEC is tested against the cyclonedds rmw implementation, so set that up as follows:
+    MBARI WEC works best with the cyclonedds rmw implementation, so set that up as follows:

     ```
-    sudo apt install -y ros-jazzy-rmw-cyclonedds-cpp
+    sudo apt install ros-jazzy-rmw-cyclonedds-cpp
     export RMW_IMPLEMENTATION=rmw_cyclonedds_cpp
     ```

-    Running the sim with rosbag2 logging uses mcap storage so set that up as well:
+    Running the sim with rosbag2 logging uses mcap storage.
+We also need sdformat-urdf.
+    So, install those as well:

     ```
-    sudo apt install ros-jazzy-rosbag2-storage-mcap
+    sudo apt install ros-jazzy-rosbag2-storage-mcap ros-jazzy-sdformat-urdf
     ```

-    To use plotjuggler to view ros2 data live plots (recommended in these tutorials) install like so:
+    To use plotjuggler to view ros2 data live plots (recommended in these tutorials), install like so:

     ```
     sudo apt install ros-jazzy-plotjuggler ros-jazzy-plotjuggler-msgs ros-jazzy-plotjuggler-ros
     ```

-3. Install Gazebo Harmonic by installing `ros_gz` from the `ros-jazzy-*` apt repos.
-See [here](https://gazebosim.org/docs/harmonic/ros_installation/) for more info.
+2. Install Gazebo Harmonic by installing `ros_gz` from the `ros-jazzy-*` apt repos.

-    When using Gazebo Harmonic and ROS 2 Jazzy together, `gz-*` packages come from `ros-jazzy-gz-*` apt repos.
-We also need to use the `sdformat-urdf` package.

     ```
     sudo apt update
-    sudo apt install ros-jazzy-ros-gz ros-jazzy-sdformat-urdf
+    sudo apt install ros-jazzy-ros-gz
     ```

+    When using Gazebo Harmonic and ROS 2 Jazzy together, Gazebo packages (`gz-*`) now come from ROS 2 Jazzy apt repos (`ros-jazzy-gz-*`).
+We also need to use the `sdformat-urdf` package.
+    See [here](https://gazebosim.org/docs/harmonic/ros_installation/) for more info.

 3. Set the Gazebo version to Harmonic. (place this in ~/.bashrc for convenience if rebuilding often):